ManiMozaffar/linkedIn-scraper/README.md

 10. **Isolated Secure System To Evaluate Logical Expression** : Having this said, it's not a good practice to allow user inject python logical expression directly as input, but I guess I made it safe enough by seperating the endpoint for evaluation and some safety lookup before executing the code :) If you're still concerned about user's input, perhaps you can also use online consoles which comes with a fee, or use chatgpt api to analyse if the user's input is safe or not.

+## How to use

+- 1. First you need to join the telegram's channel and start telegram's bot.
+- 2. Then you need to setup your own filter, according to your needs, simply send it as a text message to bot, here's one sample:
+    ```python
+    (django or fastapi or python) and (netherlands or germany) and (backend or (fullstack and vuejs))
+    ```
+    this is either django, fastapi or python has been mentioned as backend and also if fullstack with vuejs finds then it'd be still a match for me, and must be located inside netherlands or germany.
+Quite cool, innit?
+- 3. Verify that your filter is alright by sending /info to the bot
+- 4. Drink your ☕, and wait for the bot to send you latest advertisements according to your filter 🚀

 ## Installation